aditya123473892/wagtail/Slack.md

 Announcements about Wagtail and related projects, from regular contributors.
 Core team members automatically get access, other access is decided case by case.

+## #new-contributors

+Interested in contributing to the Wagtail project?
+Join #new-contributors.
+For developers participating in the Google Summer of Code and Outreachy programmes, there are dedicated channels #gsoc and #outreachy.

 ## Alternatives

 We have [discussion boards here on Github](https://github.com/wagtail/wagtail/discussions) for sharing ideas and plans for the Wagtail project.